 Berkshire United Way is governed by a volunteer board of directors.
-The directors – all of whom live or work in Berkshire County – develop policy and oversee paid staff.
-The CEO is responsible for day-to-day operations and management.
-Berkshire United Way is funded through voluntary contributions from individuals, businesses and foundations dedicated to the community.
+The directors, all of whom live or work in Berkshire County, develop policy and hire the CEO.
+The CEO oversees staff and is responsible for day-to-day operations and management.
+Berkshire United Way is funded through voluntary contributions from individuals, businesses and foundations dedicated to building our community.

 What is Community Impact?

-Community Impact isn't just a process for making investment decisions.
-It's the end game.
-Our Community Impact goals focus on education and employment – both keys to a good life.
-By directing resources to programs and initiatives that meet the broad range of individual and family needs in these areas, we create sustainable change in our community.
-By measuring results we ensure programs are effective and worthy of investment.
+Community Impact isn’t just a process for making investment decisions, it's the end game.
+Our Community Impact goals focus on early childhood literacy, positive youth development and financial stability, the building blocks for a good qualify of life.
+By directing resources to programs and initiatives that meet the broad range of individual, family and community needs in these areas, we create sustainable change.
+By measuring results on a regular basis, we ensure the programs we invest in are effective and making positive progress toward our collective goals.

 Why look to Berkshire United Way to invest my donation?

-By choosing Berkshire United Way to invest your gift, you are ensuring that your gift, combined with those of others, targets the most critical needs in the Berkshires.
-Community Impact investment decisions are made by trained volunteers who assess each program's ability to measure and meet outcomes tied to community goals.
+By choosing Berkshire United Way to invest your donation, you are ensuring that your gift, combined with those of others, targets the most critical issues and needs in the Berkshires.
+Community Impact investment decisions are made by trained volunteers who assess each program’s ability to measure and meet outcomes tied to community goals.

 What is the best way to give?

 Individuals and businesses have many options.
 Payroll deduction through employer campaigns is a popular choice and makes giving easy.
-You may also donate on-line at our web site or make a direct payment or pledge via cash, check or credit card.
-You can mail your gift in with a pledge form.
+You may also donate on-line at berkshireunitedway.org or make a direct payment or pledge via cash, check or credit card.

 How much should I give?